SharePoint/sp-dev-docs/docs/general-development/develop-sharepoint-workflows-using-visual-studio.md

     For information about how to register for a Microsoft Azure account, see  [Microsoft Azure](http://www.windowsazure.com).

 3. Create a Microsoft Azure Service Bus namespace, which you can use to debug remote workflows.
-You can do this on the  [Microsoft Azure management portal](http://manage.windowsazure.com).
+You can do this on the [Microsoft Azure portal](https://ms.portal.azure.com).

     For more information about the Microsoft Azure Service Bus, see  [Managing Service Bus Service Namespaces](http://msdn.microsoft.com/en-us/library/windowsazure/hh690928.aspx).